 Can I use 5G instead of home broadband?

 EE already offer 5G routers with a data plan designed for home use, and it's likely that Three will shortly follow with its own service (it has had home 4G packages for some time).
-By 2020 we can expect most, if not all, 5G network operators to offer plans for home use.
+Eventually we expect most, if not all, 5G network operators to offer plans for home use.

 But there are some drawbacks to using mobile broadband at home; see our guide to using mobile internet at home for more details.